-Specialist in Pediatric Developmental Delays and Disabilities in Boston, MA
+Developmental Pediatrician in Boston, MA

-Children may encounter a wide variety of developmental delays as they grow older.
+According to WebMD, children may encounter a wide variety of developmental delays as they grow older.
 Some types of developmental delays are apparent early on in the child’s life, most often those that are physical, while others may not be diagnosed until the individual is nearly 5 or 6 years old.

 For more information on pediatric development delays and what signs to be aware of, call us at (617) 426-9200 or schedule your appointment online today!

-Developmental issues of a physical nature are classified as motor delays.
+According to Gillette Children, Developmental issues of a physical nature are classified as motor delays.
 This categorization includes conditions that often affect a child’s coordination.
 Kids with motor delays will often appear clumsy at a very early age, and will usually experience difficulties in crawling and/or walking.

 Common causes of motor delays in newborns and young children include: